danieldbower/grails-spring-batch/README.md

 + database - The database type to use: db2, derby, h2, hsqldb, mysql, oracle10g, postgresql, sqlserver, sybase
   + Type: String
   + Default: h2
-+ jmx
-  + enable - enables export of Spring Batch resources through a local MBean
-      + Type: Boolean
-      + Default: false
-  + name - the service name with which to export the resources
-      + Type: String
-      + Default: jobOperator
-  + remote
-      + enable - enables export of Spring Batch resources through a remote RMI Registry (default connection string is service:jmx:rmi://localhost/jndi/rmi://localhost:1099/springBatch)
-          + Type: Boolean
-          + Default: false
-      + name - the service name with which to export the resources
-          + Type: String
-          + Default: springBatch
-      + rmi
-          + port - the port on which the RMI Registry is attached
-              + Type: Integer
-              + Default: 1099

 ## Job Definition